-SJISD Administration has, since the onset of the coronavirus epidemic in February, 2020, undertaken to ensure the health, safety and wellbeing of all staff, students and community partners is protected to the full extent of the districts' capabilities.
+SJISD Administration has, since the onset of the coronavirus epidemic in February 2020, undertaken to ensure the health, safety and wellbeing of all staff, students and community partners is protected to the full extent of the districts' capabilities.
 Protecting all beings from the risks of the virus is a paramount goal while also ensuring that our pupils receive their rightful learning opportunities.
-The District has published numerous resources for staff and families, as follows:
+The District has published essential resources for staff and families on the district website at this link: COVID-19 Information Portal.
+Your administrator will review details of this year's guidelines with you during a staff meeting at the beginning of the school year.